tomokr/MNIST/README.md

 ## What I did
-I learned some basics of Tensorflow at [this site](https://www.tensorflow.org/tutorials/quickstart/beginner) Then I applied what I learned to kaggle competition.
+I learned some basics of Tensorflow at [this site](https://www.tensorflow.org/tutorials/quickstart/beginner) Then I applied what I learned to Kaggle competition.

 ## What to improve